kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 The `reason` will be set to `PreemptionFailed` and the `message` will provide more details about the failure.

+The Scheduler will remove this condition when the pod is no longer in the `Deferred` state, or if it has a successful preemption attempt in the future.

 #### Handling retries

 To ensure efficiency and avoid unnecessary reconciliation loops, the Scheduler will treat `Deferred` resizes that fail preemption as a